 the interest claim has been drawn up and paid since 1 January 2020.

-- INTRMV – interest exempt from income tax and
+- interest exempt from income tax (INTRMV).

-When filling a tax return through the e-MTA, the Estonian Tax and Customs Board will pre-complete from January 2020 under code 6021 of form TSD Annex 6 only the interests taxable with income tax.
+When filing a tax return through the e-MTA, the Estonian Tax and Customs Board will pre-complete from January 2020 under code 6021 of form TSD Annex 6 only the interests taxable with income tax.

 A self-employed person (FIE) may deduct from his/her business income the interests paid on the tax arrears being paid in instalments pursuant to § 111 of the Taxation Act if the tax has not been determined with a notice of assessment.